amnvrma/Website-Generator-using-Voice/README.md

-You can interact with the webpage using following format Using ADD Event -
+You can interact with the appication in following format Using ADD Event -
 - ADD a TITLE name _title_
 - ADD a PARAGRAPH name _paragraph_